 NZFBF regularly reviews both the inputs and outputs of the BKBM process.
-If any issues arise it will raise the concerns directly with the BKBM Price-makers and the NZFMA's Rates Committee who meet approximately six times a year.
+If any issues arise it will raise the concerns directly with the BKBM Price-makers and NZFBF's BKBM Committee who meet approximately six times a year.
 This review of the methodology and Operating Rules & Principles will be undertaken on an annual basis and includes whether the two-way quotations: